immich-app/static-pages/apps/root.immich.app/src/routes/blog/google-flags-immich-as-dangerous/+page.md

 > Immich is a self-hosted application, and the Immich team (https://immich.app/) owns and operates the `immich.cloud` domain and subdomains.
 The flagged sites are our own deployments of our own products and are not impersonating anything or anyone else.

 A day or two later, the resolution was accepted and the domain was clean again! 🎉

+We _thought_ we were home free, but unfortunately that was not the case.

 ## Minimizing the issue